swerdloj/RustUI/README.md

 # RustUI
 Rust GUI library inspired by SwiftUI.

+This library emphasises the usage of declarative syntax for clean & simple UI development.

 ## Testing Binaries
 Different executables can be tested by including them in /src/bin.
 Run them via `cargo run --bin file_name`